-c.
-Is there anything we know or can learn about my disease that will help guide my treatment decisions such as a biomarker or genetic test?
+- Is there anything we know or can learn about my disease, such as a biomarker or genetic test, that will help guide my treatment decisions?

-3. Write down your questions and concerns in advance of your appointment and bring the questions to your appointment.
-Think about what it is you want the health care team to know about you personally and your goals as you explore treatment options together.
+Write down your questions and concerns and bring them to your next appointment.
+Think about what it is you want your healthcare team to know about you personally and your goals as you explore treatment options together.

-4. Bring a family member or friend with you to medical appointments to listen, take notes, ask questions, and help you to talk through the information after the appointment.
+4. Bring a family member or friend with you to medical appointments.

 5. Become informed about your treatment options and goals of care.